gourabsen21s/Simple-Ai-Paraphraser/README.md

 ## Model Configuration

-The paraphrasing model is defined in `app.py`.
+The paraphrasing model is configured in `backend/app.py`.

 ```python
 model_name = "t5-small"
 ```

-You can replace it with any compatible Hugging Face model such as:
+You can replace this with any compatible Hugging Face model, for example:

 ```python
 model_name = "google/pegasus-paraphrase"
 ```

-Ensure required dependencies are installed when switching models.
+Make sure the required dependencies are installed when switching models.

 ---